zsparal/api-documentation/source/reference/v2/mandates-api/get-mandate.rst

 depending on the type of mandate.

 .. note::
-   :ref: Trying to retrieve a revoked mandate will result in a 410 exception.
+   Trying to retrieve a revoked mandate will result in a 410 exception.

 Parameters
 ----------